TheblueMan003/Blue-Phoenix/README.md

      return(0)
   }
  ```
+ Functions with different parameter types can be defined multiple times.
+Secondly,

- Functions can be put inside variables of type functions:
+ functions can be put inside variables of type functions:
  ```
-  def name(){
+  int name(float arg1, float arg2){
      return(0)
   }
   function func = name
   func()

-  def name(int arg1, float arg2):int,int{
+  // parameters type for the function below is (int, float) and the function returns (int, int) def name(int arg1, float arg2):int,int{
       return(0,0)
   }

-  function<(int,float),(int,int)> func2 = name
-  a,b = func2(0,0)
+  // parameter type is (int arg1, float arg2) and return type is `(int, int)` for the function in the statement below function<(int,float),(int,int)> func2 = name a,b = func2(0,0)
  ```
-A sort notation also exist:
+A short notation to define parameter and return type also exists:
 ```
 int=>void func2 = name
 ```